kglw-dot-net/phase1/songs/the-balrog.md

 > Balrog, yep!
 >
 > Balrog fears not the lightning lord
-> He's fixed on us, has him ignored
+> He's fixed on us, has Him ignored
 >
 > Feel a tingle
 > Crawling up your left arm when you